 26% of MICDS students were collectively granted over $6.29 million in tuition assistance for the 2023-24 academic year.

-Collectively, the Class of 2022 is attending 83 different colleges and universities in 27 different states along with Washington, D.C., Canada, and Italy.
-Sixteen graduates will be playing intercollegiate athletics.
+Collectively, the Class of 2023 is attending 90 college and universities in 28 different states along with Washington D.C., Australia, Canada, and the United Kingdom.
+Fifteen graduates will be playing intercollegiate athletics.

 Community of Kindness